5 Verified Steps To Implementing Diversity and Inclusion in a Remote Workforce

 As we mentioned earlier in our post on the meaning of diversity and inclusion, inclusion is a two-way process.
 This means that each employee must give and receive respect and acceptance.
 Some tips on how to emphasize respect and acceptance in a remote work environment are:

-- When fixing meetings and other group activities, ensure that the time and virtual location works for everyone.
+- When fixing meetings and other group activities, ensure that the time and virtual location work for everyone.
 Be sure that no one is excluded for the wrong reasons.

 - During conversations, listen to what others have to say before voicing your opinions.
 People have varying degrees of knowledge in different fields.
 Learn from others in areas that might not be your field of expertise.